Updated July 7, 2023

 Q4.
 What are the most common insurance claims?

-Answer: The most common insurance claims made by small businesses are theft and fire.
+Answer: Small businesses’ most common insurance claims are theft and fire.
 Theft makes up almost 20% of the claims.
-On the other hand, fire is the most common cause for damage to property.
+On the other hand, fire is the most common cause of property damage.

 This was a guide to an insurance claim.
 Read the following articles to learn more,